 Note: Jurisdiction is defined by the current residing address of the participant.
 This is a change from the previous quarter, where the jurisdiction was based on where the participant resided when they had their initial plan approved.
-As a result, the amounts of committed supports and payments in past support years has reduced since 30 June 2019 for SA.
+As a result, the amounts of committed supports and payments in past support years have reduced since 30 June 2019 for SA.

-Slide 32: Part 3: Providers and Markets
+Providers and Markets